 Mauro F. Guillén is the Anthony L. Davis Director of the Joseph H. Lauder Institute at Penn, a research-and-teaching program on management and international relations.

-He holds the Zandman Endowed Professorship in International Management at the Wharton School.
+He holds the Dr. Felix Zandman Professorship Emeritus of Management at the Wharton School.
 He received a PhD in sociology from Yale University and a Doctorate in political economy from the University of Oviedo in his native Spain.

 He is a trustee of the Royal Foundation of Spain, known as the Fundación Princesa de Asturias, a member of the advisory board of the Escuela de Finanzas Aplicadas (Grupo Analistas), and serves on the World Economic Forum’s Global panel of experts.

 He has won the Aspen Institute’s Faculty Pioneer Award.
 He is an Elected Fellow of the Sociological Research Association and of the Macro Organizational Behavior Society, a former Guggenheim and Fulbright Fellow and a Member in the Institute for Advanced Study in Princeton.
 In 2005 he won the IV Fundación Banco Herrero Prize, awarded annually to the best Spanish social scientist under the age of 40.
 He has delivered the Clarendon Lectures at Oxford University, the Otto Krause Memorial Lecture at the University of Johannesburg, and the Laurent Picard Distinguished Lecture at McGill University.